PetraOleum/2016-Notes/Advanced Genetics.markdown

 Bisulphite sequencing generates methylation-specific SNPs.
 An unmethylated cytosine is converted to uracil and PCR amplifications recognises uracil as thymine.

+###QTLs and QTNs

+QTL: Quantitative Trait Loci.

+Most traits including diseases are complex or polygenic&mdash;i.e. a function of many contributing genes.
+A simple formula to calculate the genetic and environmental regulation of a quantatative trait is Y = X + e.

+A Quantatative Trait Loci is a genes(s) or chromosomal region(s) that affects variation of a quantitative trait; this can be one or more QTLs.

 ##GAT1

 Lab partners: Britt and Pania